-En Foco Media Arts Work in Progress (WIP) Fund Guidelines
+En Foco Media Arts Work in Progress Fund 2022

 Only Works In Progress submissions will be considered for the award.
 Completed projects are ineligible.
-Entries that are traditional Photography will not be considered.
+Entries that are traditional Photography and that the final product results in still imagery will not be considered.
 However, projects with other mediums and media that include photo-based processes will be considered.
 Entries may include but are not limited to:

-- Multi or Mixed Media (Works using one or more medium, or process)
+- Multi or Mixed Media (Works using one or more medium, or processes)